phirippu/stm32-bmm150/README.md

 # STM32-BMM150
-An STM32 code based on the Bosch BMM150 sensor API written for the STM32 Black Pill (STM32F411 w/USB-C).
+An STM32 code based on the Bosch BMM150 sensor API.
+The target hardware is the STM32 Black Pill (STM32F411 w/USB-C) connected to the BMM150 module via I2C.
 The code is a part of the Special Course in Space Technology being taught at the University of Turku.

 ## BMM150 sensor API